wyfo/apischema/README.md

 No known alternative achieves that.

-(Actually, *Apischema* is even adaptable enough to enable support of "rival" libraries in a few dozens of line of code)
+(Actually, *Apischema* is even adaptable enough to enable support of competitor libraries in a few dozens of line of code)

 ## Example